-The safety and security of students, employees, and visitors is the Campus Safety and Security Department’s top priority.
+The safety and security of students, employees and visitors is the Campus Safety & Security Department’s top priority.
 Due to the size of ERAU, we have the opportunity to build relationships and get to know people by name.
-Using community outreach, we strive to build trust with our community and work together with students, employees, and visitors to keep ERAU safe and secure.
-If everyone takes personal responsibility for their own safety and security by maintaining situational awareness and keeping the Campus Safety and Security Department informed of any incidents, the community and the Campus Safety and Security Department will be better suited the fulfill its top priority.
+Using community outreach, we strive to build trust with our community and work together with students, employees and visitors to keep ERAU safe and secure.
+If everyone takes personal responsibility for their own safety and security by maintaining situational awareness and keeping the Campus Safety & Security Department informed of any incidents, the community and the Campus Safety & Security Department will be better suited the fulfill its top priority.

 Yes.
 The Campus Safety & Security Department patrols and provides service 24 hours a day, 365 days a year.

-Most of the residence halls have restricted badge access and the department has made patrolling the residence halls on foot and in vehicles one of its highest priorities, and officers are required to check them regularly.
+Most of the residence halls have restricted badge access, and the department has made patrolling the residence halls on foot and in vehicles one of its highest priorities.
+Additionally, officers are required to check them regularly.

 However, housing facilities will be safest if everyone works together.

 Residence halls are locations of constant activity.
-If you notice a door is not closing or locking properly or that a light fixture is out, notify the Campus Safety and Security Department.
+If you notice a door is not closing or locking properly, or that a light fixture is out, notify the Campus Safety & Security Department.

-Personal property should not be left out in the open or unattended and should be secured when they are not in use.
-The Department of Campus Safety & Security has engravers available to aid in theft prevention and recovery.
+Personal property should not be left out in the open or unattended, and should be secured when they are not in use.
+The Campus Safety & Security Department has engravers available to aid in theft prevention and recovery.

 With the exception of law enforcement officers, the University prohibits firearms and weapons on campus.

-Check the Student Handbook for more information on the permitting process.
+Check the Information & Policy Guide from Housing & Residence Life or the Student Handbook for more information on the permitting process.

 Emergency phones provide you with a means of notifying the Campus Safety & Security Department in case of emergency.
 By pushing the button on the unit, you will be connected directly to the Campus Safety & Security Dispatcher.
 Emergency service will be dispatched immediately to your location.

-If seeking more information on theft or other campus crimes, please stop into the Campus Safety and Security Office for a complete list of crimes for the past three years.
+If seeking more information on theft or other campus crimes, please stop into the Campus Safety & Security Office for a complete list of crimes for the past three years.

-Adding the phone number of the Campus Safety and Security Department to your Contacts List will ensure that Officers are just few clicks away.
-This phone number is (928) 777-3333.
+Adding the phone number of the Campus Safety & Security Department to your Contacts List will ensure that Officers are just few clicks away.
+This phone number is 928-777-3333.

-You can also download the Rave Guardian app and have immediate access to Campus Safety and Security resources.
+You can also download the Rave Guardian app and have immediate access to Campus Safety & Security resources.

 To prepare yourself for various emergency scenarios, please visit the University Safety Office page and view the Shots Fired on Campus and Run, Hide, Fight videos.